Annettemegan/NUMBER-GUESSING-NUMBER-/JOURNAL.md

-This section documents how generative AI was used to support learning and development of the project.
+This section documents how generative AI was used to support learning and development of my project.

 Prompt 1